Welcome to the

 Currently Reading is a podcast dedicated to the love of books and reading.
 Two bookish friends discuss what’s on their nightstands, in their earbuds, and on their Kindles right now, in addition to books they’ve loved forever, and a variety of other readerly topics.

 I’m Meredith Monday Schwartz.
 I’m a married mom of 4 and full-time CEO of a large wedding website.
 I live in the SF Bay Area and love the cool temperatures and high number of bookstores that make up the gorgeous place I call home.
 I’ve been an avid reader since I was 4.
-I’m a very introverted INFJ, so I read to re-charge.
+I’m an Enneagram Type 1w2 and a very introverted INFJ, so I read to re-charge.
 My very favorite thing to do if I’m not reading is… wait for it… to talk about books!
 I’m so grateful that, in Kaytee, I’ve found the perfect partner.

 I’m Kaytee Cobb.
 I’m married to my best friend, a mama of 4 littles, a big fan of Jesus, and a homeschool mom and director (kind of like the principal of our homeschool co-op).
 I try not to lose my mind while juggling all these roles by reading books.
 I’m attempting to reach “professional” reading level by regularly devouring 200 or more books in a calendar year!
 I’m an ESFJ, Type A, Enneagram 2w1, Obliger who obviously loves personality tests.
 I enjoy being around people, but my favorite thing to talk to those people about is… books!!!